SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/kubernetes.md

 ## Collect logs for the AKS - Control Plane App

-This page provides instructions for configuring a pipeline to collect Azure managed master node logs in your Azure Kubernetes Service (AKS) to an event hub, on to an Azure function, and finally to an HTTP source on a hosted collector in Sumo Logic.
+This section provides instructions for configuring a pipeline to collect Azure managed master node logs in your Azure Kubernetes Service (AKS) to an event hub, on to an Azure function, and finally to an HTTP source on a hosted collector in Sumo Logic.

 ### AKS - Control Plane Logs